metalloid66/MIPS-Assembly-ImageAnalyzer/README.md

 # MIPS-Assembly-ImageAnalyzer
+Also written in X86 Asm

-Data is fed, executed, and algorithm programmed all in MIPS Assembly
+Data is fed, executed, and algorithm all in MIPS Asm.
+The program was tasked in my Computer Architecture collage course.
+The task was to find an equal widthed and lengthed black pixel markers in a 24-bit bmps